sanfinity-Iot/openremote/Demo-Smart-City.md

 # How to get started

-The example as shown here is available online at:
-- [Demo - Service Provider](https://demo.openremote.io) with credentials 'demo', 'demo'.

-If you want to get this running yourself we recommend to follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).
+If you want to get this demo running, follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).

 # See Also
 - [Demo Smart Building](Demo-Smart-Building)